 Microservices don’t need to be calling each other, creating a distributed monolith.
 As an architect, as long as you know which applications/microservices consume and produce which events, you can just choreograph using a publish/subscribe event broker – or a distributed network of brokers (also known as an event mesh) – rather than orchestrate with an ESB.

-It’s important to ponder a little, read up, educate yourself, and educate stakeholders about the benefits of EDA – agility, responsiveness and better customer experience.
+It’s important to ponder a little, read up, educate yourself, and educate stakeholders about the benefits of event-driven architecture – agility, responsiveness and better customer experience.
 Build support, strategize, and ensure that the next project – the next transformation, the next microservice, the next API – will be done the event-driven way.

 You will need to think about which use cases can be candidates, look at them through the event-driven lens, and articulate a go-to approach to realize the benefits.